Merry holiday shopping: 6 ways to cut your costs now

-5. Don’t forget store and
+4. Don’t forget store and brand sale events.

-From late summer to early fall, many popular retailers and brands hold their annual, semi-annual or “friends and family” sales.
+In early fall, many popular retailers and brands hold their annual, semi-annual or “friends and family” sales.

 For an early heads-up and coupons, sign up for brand and retailer newsletters, follow your favorites on social media, and use brand/retailer apps and affinity clubs.

 Pro tip: Rev up holiday rewards with your card’s shopping portals.
 Start your online shopping there, and you’ll often get discounts, special deals and additional points, says Perez.
 And you can use those rewards for holiday gifting and travel.